scaffold-eth/scaffold-eth/README.md

 yarn deploy
 ```

-You should now have a local blockchain, with `YourContract.sol` deployed, and your app running on https://localhost:3000.
+You should now have a local blockchain, with `ClaimToken.sol` deployed, and your app running on https://localhost:3000.

 ---